coordinator

 IVMO is available either on-line or off-line.

-Participants names and email details must be sent to IAVM by 18th November 2022 on a pre-supplied form.
-CCs will also need to notify IAVM of the time on 26th November at which they wish to hold the Olympiad.
+Participants’ names and email details must be sent to IAVM by 15th November 2024 on a pre-supplied form.
+CCs will also need to notify IAVM of the time on 30th November at which they wish to hold the Olympiad.
 Links will then be sent to the participants and links will activate at the chosen time.
 For invigilation, CCs should use Zoom, or such like, to observe participants.
 After one hour of starting the Olympiad, it will automatically close.
 Answers will be marked automatically but scores will not be shown or announced at that time.

 Yes, these are available for download here.
-Please note that this year there will be 40 questions and not 50 as previously.
+Please note that in the first year there were 50 questions per paper and now there are 40 questions at each level